• Latest

 Finally, disengaged employees can hurt the morale of their coworkers.
 When employees see that their coworkers are unhappy, it can decrease the morale of everyone.
 This can make it even harder to retain good employees and make it more difficult to attract new ones.

 The consequences of poor frontline employee engagement are clear.
-If your company is successful, you must ensure that your employees are engaged.
+If your company succeeds, you must ensure your employees are engaged.
 Otherwise, you’ll face increased costs, lower productivity, and decreased customer satisfaction.

 The Role of Leadership in Frontline Employee Engagement